Red Raspberry Leaf Tea and Lactation

 Most women do not experience any adverse effects from taking raspberry leaf tea.
 But the following side effects have been reported:

-- Raspberry leaf tea may cause a slightly loosing of the bowels.
-As no two women are alike, use it with caution initially, until you know how your body will react.
+- Raspberry leaf tea may cause loose bowels.
+As no two women are alike, use it with caution initially until you know how your body will react.

 - It also has a mild diuretic effect.